sjaehn/BSchaffl/README.md

 ## TODO's

-* Additionally report latency to GUI via AtomPort (some hosts do not forward latency via ControlPort to GUI)
 * Show warning if latency exceeds maximum
 * Smart quantization option: snap NOTE_ON to step start and NOTE_OFF to step end
 * Option to amplify NOTE_OFF velocity in the same way as NOTE_ON velocity